snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ---

 ### **Buried Channel Design**
 Buried Channel (BCCDs) keep charge away from the Si/SiO₂ interface (0.2-0.3 μm below surface), minimizing interaction with surface defects.
-This creates an electric field that confines electrons to the bulk silicon, away from the surface.The buried channel structure (n-type region in high-resistivity silicon) remains essential because:
+This creates an electric field that confines electrons to the bulk silicon, away from the surface.The buried channel structure (p-type buried channel in high-resistivity silicon) remains essential because:

 1) Signal Processing: It provides the pathway for processing the induced image charges with high efficiency
 2) Noise Reduction: This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination
 3) Charge Confinement: The buried channel confines charge in a plane away from the interface, thus avoiding surface states
+4) Reduces surface recombination, improving charge transfer efficiency
 - Created via phosphorus ion implantation to form an n-doped region within the p-type epitaxial layer[^1][^6].
 - Advantages: Higher charge transfer efficiency (CTE > 0.99999) and reduced surface recombination compared to surface-channel designs[^1][^7].
 - Implant: Phosphorus @ 150 keV (1e16 cm⁻³) to form n-type layer 1.5 μm below surface.